Museum of Russian Art (Minnesota)

-The Museum of Russian Art (TMORA), a nonprofit museum in Minneapolis, Minnesota, United States, is the only major institution in North America devoted entirely to Russian art and culture from the entire scope of Russia's history.
+The Museum of Russian Art (TMORA) is a nonprofit museum in Minneapolis, Minnesota, United States.

+The museum is devoted entirely to Russian art and culture from the entire scope of Russia's history.
 The Museum was founded by prominent art collectors Raymond and Susan Johnson, owners of the largest collection of Russian Realist paintings outside the borders of the former Soviet Union.
-TMORA was incorporated as a nonprofit in 2002, and opened at its present location in 2005.
+TMORA was incorporated as a nonprofit in 2002 and opened at its present location in 2005.
 The museum shows 8-10 exhibitions per year, and hosts over 50 annual events ranging from notable lecturers to classical concerts to theatrical readings.
 TMORA is open daily, located between Downtown Minneapolis and the Minneapolis Saint Paul Airport.

 History

-Founding (1991-2005)
+Founding (1991–2005)

 Raymond and Susan Johnson held the first retail exhibition of Russian Realist Art in North America in 1991.
 The largest collectors of Soviet-era paintings outside the former USSR, the Johnsons showed their work privately until envisioning a public museum in 2002.
 It commenced exhibition activities open to the public in 2002, initially in loaned space in a corporate office park located in Bloomington, Minnesota.
 The organization initially showcased Russian Realist-style paintings from the late 19th century as well as from the Soviet era (1917–1991).
 Ray Johnson was appointed an Honorary Consul for the Russian Federation in 2003, and in recognition of their respective contributions "to international cultural diversity and education," both Johnson (2005) and TMORA's first Director Bradford Shinkle (2009) were awarded Russia's Order of Friendship Medal, the highest civilian honor accorded to non-Russian citizens.

 In 2005, TMORA acquired and thoroughly remodeled the former Mayflower Church in south Minneapolis, a 75-year-old building that previously served as a Congregational church and funeral home.
 The building received special recognition for adaptive reuse from the Minnesota Heritage Preservation Commission, and opened to the public in 2007.
 TMORA now operates a state-of-the-art exhibition facility that includes 18,000 sqft of display galleries and administrative offices.